Corinne Olympios For ‘Bachelor In Paradise’ 2017: Nick Viall’s Ex Not Joining?

 “Look I’m not engaged.
 I’m talking to someone new period.”

 With this statement, Corinne’s chance of becoming a contestant on Bachelor in Paradise 2017 would be really slim.
-Olmypios genuinely likes the guy, and although they are not dating exclusively, she believes that the relationship is heading somewhere serious.
+Olympios genuinely likes the guy, and although they are not dating exclusively, she believes that the relationship is heading somewhere serious.

 Olympios has yet to reveal the identity of this mysterious guy that has captured her heart.
 However, rumors suggest that this someone could be The Bachelorette villain, Chad Johnson, who revealed to InTouch earlier this month that he and Corinne have “texted a little bit.”
 It also happened that Corinne recently confirmed that she is “talking to someone.”